RSE-Sheffield/RSE-Sheffield.github.io/_posts/2023-07-18-benchmarking-flamegpu2-on-h100-a100-and-v100-gpus.md

 CUDA 11.8 was used for all GPUs (via Apptainer for the V100s in Bessemer) with CMake configured for the appropriate CUDA Compute Capabilities.
 `FLAMEGPU_SEATBELTS`, which provides better error messages and bounds checking, was disabled in the interest of performance.
+All benchmarks were performed using a single GPU.

 | GPU           | CPU                  | CUDA | CMAKE_CUDA_ARCHITECTURES | FLAMEGPU_SEATBELTS |
 |:--------------|:---------------------|:-----|:-------------------------|--------------------|